Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Step 3: This selection will open the VBA editor.

 You will now just need to paste the below code into the module.

-Sub SelectBlankCells() Dim ws As Worksheet Set ws = ThisWorkbook.Sheets("Sheet1") ' Change the sheet name as needed ws.UsedRange.SpecialCells(xlCellTypeBlanks).Select End Sub
+Sub SelectBlankCells() ' Declares a variable for the worksheet Dim ws As Worksheet ' Sets the worksheet to "Sheet1" in the current workbook Set ws = ThisWorkbook.Sheets("Sheet1") ' Change the sheet name as needed ' Selects all blank cells in the used range of the worksheet ws.UsedRange.SpecialCells(xlCellTypeBlanks).Select End Sub

 Take a look at the example shown below: